 Reason #6: More Likely to Have Health Insurance

-Additionally, according to the College Board's "Education Pays 2010" report, workers with a college degree were more likely to have employer-provided pension plans.
+Additionally, according to the College Board's "Education Pays 2013" report, workers with a college degree were more likely to have employer-provided health insurance.

 Chloe West also contributed to this article by updating the information on 7/27/2014